Our Code Of Conduct

-- Check out the PatternFly YouTube channel to view live meetings or prior meeting recordings.
-Announcements about upcoming meetings are sent to the mailing list.
+- Check out the PatternFly YouTube channel to view the most recent meeting recordings.
+Announcements about upcoming meetings are sent to the mailing list and posted on the community meeting page.
 You can also reach out to us on our mailing list to be added directly to our community invite.

 File an Issue

 Before filing an issue, check the list of open issues against our GitHub repositories.
 When you create an issue, include as many details as possible, use a clear and descriptive title, and remember that an image is worth a thousand words, so try to add images and links when possible.

 Proposing or Modifying a Design

 Propose a new pattern, add an enhancement to an existing pattern, or help us fix existing documentation issues.
 All design and documentation changes are submitted and managed through our Design Repo.
 Visit How to Contribute to PatternFly Design for more information.